-- actor (torch.nn.Module) the actor network following the rules in BasePolicy. (s -> logits) - actor_optim(torch.optim.Optimizer) the optimizer for actor network. - critic1 (torch.nn.Module) the first critic network. $(s, a \rightarrow Q(s, a))$ - critic1_optim(torch.optim.Optimizer) the optimizer for the first critic network. - critic2 (torch.nn.Module) the second critic network. (s, a -> Q(s, a)) - critic2_optim (torch.optim.Optimizer) the optimizer for the second critic network. - action_range (Tuple[float, float]) the action range (minimum, maximum). - tau(float) param for soft update of the target network, defaults to 0.005. - gamma (float) discount factor, in [0, 1], defaults to 0.99. - torch.Tensor, torch.optim.Optimizer) or float alpha ((float,) entropy regularization coefficient, default to 0.2.
-If a tuple (target_entropy, log_alpha, alpha_optim) is provided, then alpha is automatatically tuned. - reward_normalization (bool) normalize the reward to Normal(0, 1), defaults to False. - ignore_done $(b \circ o 1)$ ignore the done flag while training the policy, defaults to False. - exploration_noise (BaseNoise) add a noise to action for exploration, defaults to None.
-This is useful when solving hard-exploration problem.
+- actor (torch.nn.Module) the actor network following the rules in BasePolicy. (s -> logits) - actor_optim(torch.optim.Optimizer) the optimizer for actor network. - critic1 (torch.nn.Module) the first critic network. $(s, a \rightarrow Q(s, a))$ - critic1_optim(torch.optim.Optimizer) the optimizer for the first critic network. - critic2 (torch.nn.Module) the second critic network. (s, a -> Q(s, a)) - critic2_optim (torch.optim.Optimizer) the optimizer for the second critic network. - action_range (Tuple[float, float]) the action range (minimum, maximum). - tau (float) param for soft update of the target network, defaults to 0.005. - gamma (float) discount factor, in [0, 1], defaults to 0.99. - torch.Tensor, torch.optim.Optimizer) or float alpha((float,) entropy regularization coefficient, default to 0.2.
+If a tuple (target_entropy, log_alpha, alpha_optim) is provided, then alpha is automatatically tuned. - reward_normalization (bool) normalize the reward to Normal(0, 1), defaults to False - ignore_done $(b \circ o 1)$ ignore the done flag while training the policy, defaults to False. - exploration_noise (BaseNoise) add a noise to action for exploration, defaults to None.
+This is useful when solving hard-exploration problem. - deterministic_eval (bool) whether to use deterministic action (mean of Gaussian policy) instead of stochastic action sampled by the policy, defaults to True.